One week in Belize: the perfect itinerary

 Day-by-Day Itinerary:

-If you’re short on time, consider cutting one day from San Ignacio and one from Ambergris Caye.
-If you prefer jungle activities over beach time, add a day in San Ignacio and reduce a day on Ambergris Caye.
+If you have less time, consider cutting one day from San Ignacio and one from Ambergris Caye.
+If you’re more into jungle adventures than beach days, add a day in San Ignacio and spend one less day on Ambergris Caye.

-For more details on activities in each location, check out our post What to do in Belize – the best of San Ignacio, Ambergris Caye and Caye Caulker.
+For more details on activities in each location, check out our post on what to do in Belize – the best of San Ignacio, Ambergris Caye and Caye Caulker.

-Ambergris Caye is an island in Belize located in the Caribbean Sea.
-Nearby is Caye Caulker, a smaller, more laid-back island that’s equally charming.
-In our post about what to do in Belize you’ll find more information about each island to help you choose where to stay.
+Ambergris Caye is an island in Belize in the Caribbean Sea.
+Nearby, Caye Caulker is smaller, more laid-back, and has a charm of its own.
+In our post about what to do in Belize you’ll find more information about both islands to help you decide where to stay.

 .